Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Relativistic stars in General Relativity: Hydrostatic equilibrium and structure equations

 where $e^{\nu(r)}$ and $e^{\lambda(r)}$ are the metric functions.
 One obtains the Tolman-Oppenheimer-Volkoff (TOV) equations \cite{tolman,OV} for the equilibrium structure of NSs by solving the Einstein field equation with the above-defined metric,

 The metric functions become

-Combined with the given EoS---i.e., $P(\rho)$ of the matter---, TOV equations can be solved with the initial conditions at the center of the star, $m(r=0)$ = 0 and $\rho(r=0)$ = $\rho_c$, where $\rho_c$ is the central energy density.
-The stellar mass and radius are determined using the matching conditions at the surface of the star upon comparison to the Schwarzschild exterior vacuum solution \cite{Schwarzschild:1916uq}
+Combined with the given the equation of state (EoS)---i.e., $P(\rho)$ of the matter---, TOV equations can be solved with the initial conditions at the center of the star, $m(r=0)$ = 0 and $\rho(r=0)$ = $\rho_c$, where $\rho_c$ is the central energy density.
+The stellar mass and radius are determined using the matching conditions at the surface of the star upon comparison to the Schwarzschild exterior solution in bumblebee gravity \cite{Schwarzschild:1916uq}

 Thus, the radius of the star is determined by requiring that the energy density vanishes at the surface, $P(R)$ = 0, and the stellar mass is then given by $M = m(R)$.